andreweinhorn/marsroverweb/README.md

+### 1. Overview

 This application is available on the web at:

 https://mars-rover-react.herokuapp.com/

-It is not intended as a full solution to the Mars Rover assignment.
+Note: This is not intended as a full solution to the Mars Rover assignment.
 Rather, it is an exploration of the optional creative section which allows a user to provide input over the internet, and to view the output graphically.

+### 2. Local Install

 To install and run this application and run it locally: